piotrwicijowski/secret-santa/03_azure_functions/README.md

 ![](screenshots/rg1.PNG?raw=true "Function added")

 You can see that other resources have also been created.
 Go to the newly created app service.
 Now you can see a little bit different view.
-Click on a blue plus sign next to **Functions**.
+Click on the blue plus sign next to **Functions**.

 ![](screenshots/fun1.PNG?raw=true "Function preview")